civalin/cmdlr/DEVELOP.md

 ## 3. Optional Components

-An ananlyzer has five optional components.
+An ananlyzer has some optional components.